elgw/deconwolf/INSTALL.md

 cd winbuild
 cmake .. -G "Visual Studio 17 2022" -T ClangCL -A x64
 ```

-Finally, since the CMakeList isn't polished for the job, some settings
-have to be tuned inside of Visual Studio.
-If you are windows developer
-and have some good ideas, please reach out.

 ### FreeBSD
 Differences to building on Linux.